Introducing 25% BBA Canada’s Future Leaders Bursary

 That’s it!
 See full details and link to the online nomination/application forms below – or click here to nominate or click here to apply!

-Once the nominations/applications close, they will move into adjudication cross the following months with the Recipient and Honourees selected by early Spring.
-The Recipients and Honourees will be announced in April and receive their citations at YU Convocations.
+Once the nominations/applications close, they will move into adjudication across February to April with the Recipient and Shortlist selected by early Summer.
+The Recipient and Shortlist will be announced in June and receive their citations at TFS Convocation later that year.

 We imagine no more than 60 minutes/1 hour – of course, it could take a bit longer or a bit shorter depending on your style and approach with your Statement of Support/Personal Statement.
 The more specific details and examples you can give in your c.
 700 words about your YU professor, the more powerful your nomination will be; likewise, for applications, the more specific details and examples you can give about yourself in your c.
 700 words, the more powerful your application will be.